openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 This specification defines:

-* A Profile for Security Events Tokens {{RFC8417}}
+* A profile for Security Events Tokens {{RFC8417}}
-* Subject Principals
+* Subject principals
-* Subject Claims in SSF Events
+* Subject claims in SSF events
-* Event Types
+* Event types
-* Event Properties
+* Event properties
-* Configuration Metadata and Discovery Method for Transmitters
+* Transmitter Configuration Metadata and its discovery method for Receivers
-* A Management API for Event Streams
+* A management API for Event Streams

 This specification also directly profiles several IETF Security Events specifications: